mkm29/gover/README.md

 All relevant commands are listed and annotated in the [Makefile](Makefile).

 This program is intended to run inside a CI/CD pipeline (in a container), but can also be run locally.
+Note that when running any pipeline in Gitlab, these [variables](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html) are automatically added to any stage(kmage).
 Here are the commands:

 ```bash
 ./bin/gover version